-The Henschke family have a long history of winemaking in Australia and are part of Australia’s First Families of Wine initiative.
-They are also known as being one of the early champions of sustainable vineyard practices.
+The Henschke family is part of Australia’s First Families of Wine initiative and have a long history of winemaking in Australia.
+The family is also known as being one of the early champions of sustainable vineyard practices.
 In particular, biodynamic and organic principles.
 Henry’s Seven is another of Henschke’s thoughtful blends.
-This one combining the best attributes from the Barossa encompassing both Eden Valley and Barossa Valley.
+This one combines the best attributes from the Barossa which encompasses both Eden Valley and Barossa Valley.
 It is a blend of shiraz (73%) co-fermented with viognier (5%) plus some grenache (17%) and mataro/mourvedre (5%).

 Country of Origin: Barossa (Eden Valley & Barossa Valley), Australia

 Price: AU$37 | UK£25 | US$34++ | CAN$58